ria-ahyoung/medium-trends-daily/src/template/dynamic.md

  They felt simple just write a function, pass it into another… Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>7.
 Closures in JavaScript — explained with an example you’ll actually remember - <a href="https://medium.com/@farkyasaloni/closures-in-javascript-explained-with-an-example-youll-actually-remember-98ce61ea93f2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Saloni Farkya`**

 <blockquote>For the longest time, closures felt like one of those JavaScript concepts that everyone pretends to understand.
-Continue reading on Medium »</blockquote>

-<h3>5.
-Why Front-End Development Is Still the Bottleneck and How Webix Changes the Game - <a href="https://xbsoftware.medium.com/why-front-end-development-is-still-the-bottleneck-and-how-webix-changes-the-game-201d960120bc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `XB Software`**

-<blockquote>In modern software delivery, most companies obsess over backend architecture, microservices, APIs, and data engineering, which makes sense…
-Continue reading on Medium »</blockquote>

-<h3>6.
-I Rewrote One JavaScript Function Using These 6 Rules — The Result Shocked Me - <a href="https://javascript.plainenglish.io/i-rewrote-one-javascript-function-using-these-6-rules-the-result-shocked-me-f0720bbc2dfc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Usman Ahmad Bhatti`**

-<blockquote>Same logic.
-Fewer bugs.
-And automation code I’m no longer afraid to touch in production.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>7.
-Java Training Course in Kochi — Build a Strong IT Career ☕ - <a href="https://medium.com/@abhishekkrishnatmz/java-training-course-in-kochi-build-a-strong-it-career-611981dd10f3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhishekkrishnatmz`**

-<blockquote>Java is not just a programming language — it’s the backbone of the IT industry.
-From web applications and mobile apps to enterprise…
 Continue reading on Medium »</blockquote>

 <br/>